KlausTrainer/couchdbcp/README.md

 For read requests, both eventual and atomic consistency are supported.
 However for write requests, only atomic consistency is currently implemented.
 In practice that means that a cluster won't be available for a write operation when there is no quorum of nodes being able to commit.

-To minimize latency and reduce load on the database, CouchDBCP caches all HTTP headers that have an `ETag`.
-Therefore, `HEAD`-requests as well as `GET`-requests where the `If-None-Match` header field matches a cached header's `ETag`, can be served without necessarily hitting the database.

 ## Future Goals
 Future goals are:
 * allowing eventual consistency for write operations (will soon be available)
 * decentralized cluster configuration using an HTTP-based gossip protocol
 * data partitioning support based on consistent hashing (c.f.
 Riak)